Center Wide Storage

 The Nordic Data Grid Facility (NDGF) is Tier-1 site for WLCG, with storage capacity and support for the Grid.
 HPC2N is a Tier-1 node, providing storage (dCache Pools) and computing services.

-Swestore is Research Data Storage Infrastructure operated by the Swedish National Infrastructure for Computing (SNIC).
+Swestore is Research Data Storage Infrastructure operated by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).

 For more information please contact HPC2N Support.